FRIDAY NIGHT RECAP (1st ROUND): Elmore County wins in OT to advance; MA shuts out Flomaton; Lowndes wins

 Elmore County 21, Demopolis 20 (2OT)

-DEMOPOLIS -- The Elmore County defense stopped Demopolis quarterback J.W.
-McAlpine on his two-point conversion attempt to escape with a 21-20 double-overtime win over the Tigers for their first playoff win since 2011.
+DEMOPOLIS -- Blake Shaw tackled Demopolis quarterback J.W.
+McAlpine short of the goal line on a two-point conversion try, giving Elmore County a 21-20 win over the Tigers for their first playoff win since 2011.

 The Panthers (8-3) will return home to play host to Williamson in the second round of the 5A playoffs next week.